 If even Frankie says 'relax', it must be true.

-So, indulge me for a moment and stop worrying about how far or fast you swim; go back to the basics and you will not be sorry.
-By basics, I refer to floating and sinking exercises which will get you more attuned to the water and yourself in it.
+So, indulge me for a moment and stop worrying about how far or fast you swim; go back to the basics, where learning to float, sink, and balance is more important than how far you swim.
+You will thank me later.

-The best way to start on your way to total relaxation is to perform a series of sinking and floating exercises where you work on consciously relaxing most of the major muscle groups in your body and only engaging the muscles that matter.
+Here's one of my favorite exercises for getting truly comfortable in the water.
+It is a series of sinking and floating exercises where you work on consciously relaxing most of the major muscle groups in your body and only engaging the muscles that matter.

 The sinking and floating exercise that I like to teach maintain the body in a prone position at all times, so you will need to engage your core body muscles to keep yourself straight and learn to trust the buoyancy of your body in the water (see the video below).

-1) Stand up in a pool where the water reaches at least to the middle of your chest (the higher towards the neck the better though).
+Stand in a pool where the water reaches your chest or neck.
+The deeper, the better for this drill.

 Repeat the exercise and each time work on relaxing one more muscle in your body.